MonoGame/docs.monogame.github.io/articles/getting_started/using_development_nuget_packages.md

 </configuration>
 ```

-Next again in the root or top level directory create a `Directory.Build.props` file and add the following content.
+Next, again in the root or top level directory, create a `Directory.Build.props` file and add the following content.

 ```xml
 <Project>